 The chimichurri gives it a fresh, herby flavor and keeps it from being dry.
 My husband and I both LOVE it.
 My husband generally drinks the leftovers or eats it the next day anyway he can think of.
 It’s actually really good on eggs, among other things.

 - This is a good excuse to try different cuts of meat you may not have tried before, like skirt steak and flank steak.
 They not only taste great, but they are generally quite a bit less expensive.
 I don’t think it’s because they don’t taste good, just that people don’t know how to use them, so the law of supply and demand keeps the cost down.
+Save money, be daring and try something new!

 - You don’t have to marinade the steak at all, but it really does taste better the longer you marinade it.
 An hour is a pretty good amount of time.
 When I’m thinking ahead and all, I think to start the steak marinading before I go to bed.
 Then when I go to make dinner the next day, a bunch of the work is done.